Technologicat/unpythonic/README.md

 While ``fupdate`` lets you be more functional than Python otherwise allows, ``SequenceView`` lets you be more imperative than Python otherwise allows.

 Slicing a view returns a new view.
-Slicing anything else will copy, because Python does, before we get control.
+Slicing anything else will usually copy, because the object being sliced does, before we get control.
 To slice lazily, pass a ``slice`` object into the ``SequenceView`` constructor.

 See also the ``view`` [macro](macro_extras/), which adds support for the regular slicing syntax.